 There may be a lump over the painful area which develops over time.
-Pain may go away after a period of rest from sporting activities only to return when the young person goes back to training.
-Another common sign is tight calf muscles which result in reduced range of motion at the ankle.
+The pain may go away after a period of rest from sporting activities only to return when the young person goes back to training.
+Another common sign is tight calf muscles which result in a reduced range of motion at the ankle.
 If the calf muscles are tight, then this increases the traction forces at the back of the heel.

 Similar pain at the back of the heel also occurs in adults but is more likely to be Insertional Achilles tendonitis.

 Sever's disease is often associated with a rapid growth spurt.
 As the bones get longer, the muscles and tendons become tighter as they cannot keep up with the rate of bone growth.
 Tight calf muscles reduce the range of motion (dorsiflexion) at the ankle, resulting in more strain on the Achilles tendon and its attachment to the calcaneus or heel bone.